 The best 2-in-1 laptops allow you to detach or rotate the screen to the laptop's back and use it as a tablet; for example, if you want to do some digital drawing with a stylus.
 Then you can reattach/readjust it when you prefer to use a physical keyboard.
 In other words, you get the best of both worlds, making them a great choice for digital creatives who usually use multiple devices.
 There are plenty of brands dipping their toes into the 2-in-1 world now, so you certainly have plenty of choice.

-In our guide we've selected some of the best 2-in-1 laptops available now, based on our own reviews as well as recommendations from creative professionals.
-We've taken into account each model's suitability for creative work, as well as taking a good look at its specs and performance, the effectiveness of its transition mechanism, the quality of its display and, of course, its value for money.
-If you want to know more, see our guide to how we test laptops, PCs and workstations.
+Our below guide contains some of our top picks for the best 2-in-1 laptops available today.
+When curating this list, we've taken into account each model's suitability for creative work, as well as taking a good look at its specs and performance, the effectiveness of its transition mechanism, the quality of its display and, of course, its value for money.
+Most importantly, we've made sure to base our picks on personal experience during our hands-on expert reviews to ensure we're confident in our suggestions.
+Our testing process is thorough and in-depth, and if you want to know more detail about it make sure to check out how we test laptops, PCs and workstations.

 The best 2-in-1 laptops for creatives

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.